-If you’ve had a loan or credit product but aren’t sure whether you had PPI, check your paperwork for any mention of ‘PPI’ or ‘payment protection insurance’.
+If you’ve had a loan or credit product but aren’t sure whether you had PPI, you can ask your provider.
+All you need to get started is your name, date of birth and previous addresses.

 Information about the policy and your payments may also appear on statements as an additional charge next to repayment information.